Arpit-Uttam/task-6-password-strength-checker/README.md

 # password strength checker
-->firstly i take a weak password "Venom@09876" and check the strength of password
+-> Firstly, I take a weak password "Venom@09876" and check the strength of the password </br>
-RESULT:
+RESULT:</br>
-it gives a 100% strong password but many parameter show negative points like consecutive lowercase numbers and cosecutive letters this shows that this password is not strong for use.
+It generates a 100% strong password, but many parameters show negative points, such as consecutive </br> lowercase numbers and consecutive letters.
+This indicates that this password is not strong enough for use. </br>

-->In second step i take a strong random password "iRlZhXo<a^?0tM"
+->In the second step, I take a strong random password "iRlZhXo<a^?0tM" </br>
-RESULT:
+RESULT:</br>
-It show all parameters positive and many exceptional thats mean it is a 100% strong password
+It shows all parameters positive and many exceptional, which means it is a 100% strong password